 Every day that greater volumes of data become available, COVID-19 seems to share more in common with a cold than the early predictions that it was the black death reincarnated.
 And yet the pressure to line up for the shot continues to be unending.
 As far as I can tell:

-There is no logical explanation for us to still be pushed to get the jab unless, chillingly, there is something else going on.
+There is no logical explanation for everyone to still be pushed to get the jab unless, chillingly, there is something else going on.

 Even considering that there’s some underlying reason makes me seem like Mulder, vs the mainstream media’s Scully.
 Like I’m some freak; a conspiracy nutjob who smells of wee and shouts into a megaphone on street corners as people scurry by and protect their children from the madman.
 I don’t like that portrayal.

 But what if Occam’s razor is true?
 What if, when swathes of the repetitious information from the media mouthpiece is traced back to its source, it’s found to be based on scientifically or computationally, even morally questionable ground?

 At that point, the most logical explanation is the simplest: something else is at play beyond the everyday noise.

 What that is, I have no idea.
 I can make guesses and assumptions based on past performance of shady individuals in recent history, but that also makes me sound like I need a straitjacket and padded walls rather than jeans and hoody in a suburban office.